About the City of Somerville

 - Prepares and maintains all communications for the Committees, prepares and maintains a meeting calendar, and notifies Committee chairs of pending business.

-- Assists, as needed, with the maintenance of the portion of the city’s website that is dedicated to the Board of Alderman’s Committees.
+- Assists, as needed, with the maintenance of the portion of the city’s website that is dedicated to the City Council’s Committees.

-- Provides technical assistance to the Aldermen with respect to parliamentary procedure, the Rules of the Board, Open Meeting Law and relevant state laws.
+- Provides technical assistance to the Councilors with respect to parliamentary procedure, the Rules of the City Council, Open Meeting Law and relevant state laws.

 - Creates well documented, clearly written and detailed notes as a core responsibility of the job.

-Special Requirements: This employee is prohibited from taking public positions on issues that are or may reasonably come before the Board of Aldermen.
+This employee is prohibited from taking public positions on issues that are or may reasonably come before the City Council.